How we aim to repair and improve the Hunstanton Heritage Gardens

 - the 13th century remains of St Edmund's chapel

 In addition, a number of the garden beds have been improved and replanted.
 Most of the path network has been resurfaced, and lighting, benches and railings all renewed.
 The play area and crazy golf course will be relocated and improved.

 New interpretation throughout the gardens and a programme of activities will help people appreciate and understand the history of the area, the geological importance of the cliffs and its value for wildlife.
-A part-time post will be created to co-ordinate the programme of activities.
+This will be in place in September 2017.

 The details of the proposals have been prepared by Wynne-Williams Associates, Landscape Architects, and can be downloaded at the bottom of this page.

 Blakedown Environment and Leisure were appointed to work alongside Wynne Williams Associates Landscape architects to carry out the planned enhancements to the gardens and shelters within the project area.
 Work commenced on site at the beginning of February and is nearing completion with the site to be formally handed over in mid-august following some delays to the project.
 Visit here for regular progress updates: